mendersoftware/mender-docs/03.Client-installation/06.Use-the-device-side-api/docs.md

 ### Update Control Maps

-Update Control Maps can specify an action for some transitions between the Mender client's state machine.
+Update Control Maps can specify an action for some transitions between the Mender Client's state machine.
 The default action for each step is **continue**.
 To pause the update process, you can set **pause**.

-Once *paused*, the update process can either be *resumed* or *canceled* and the whole deployment marked as failed by updating the Update Control Map of the Mender client.
+Once *paused*, the update process can either be *resumed* or *canceled* and the whole deployment marked as failed by updating the Update Control Map of the Mender Client.

-You can manage the update progress using the [Device-side APIs](../../201.Device-side-API), updating the Mender client's Update Control Map using the *SetUpdateControlMap* method of the *Mender Update Management API* .
+You can manage the update progress using the [Device-side APIs](../../201.Device-side-API), updating the Mender Client's Update Control Map using the *SetUpdateControlMap* method of the *Mender Update Management API* .

 Each Update Control Map is identified by a unique identifier